 Willis laughed, saying sometimes she will see a number she just called out still uncovered on a player’s card; Willis will sit there and subtly stare at the player, calling out the number again, until the player realizes what she is doing.

 Bingo time, held each Monday from 12:30-1:30 p.m. at the Pagosa Springs Senior Center (in the community center), began only a few months ago.
 Since then, the program has taken off and has become something the players look forward to.
+It’s all fun and the games are here, however, for those who can’t get into actual bingo, the internet has a new bingo game for you.
+Take your chance today and lots of great rewards are waiting for you.

 For the first couple of months, Willis purchased and donated the prizes for the bingo winners out of her own pocket.
 As the program has grown, participants have begun bringing in white-elephant type gifts and other prizes to help reduce the personal cost to Willis.
 This week, prizes included glass star candle holders and brand new candles, new potholders, a CD, a gift certificate and more.